 • OTA_ENGINE_SENDINBLUE_API_KEY: a SendInBlue API key, in order to send email notifications with that service.

-• OTA_ENGINE_GITHUB_TOKEN: a token with repository privileges to access the GitHub API.
+• OTA_ENGINE_GITHUB_TOKEN: a token with repository privileges to access the GitHub API to create issues and publish dataset releases.

 If an outgoing HTTP/HTTPS proxy to access the Internet is required, it is possible to provide it through the HTTP_PROXY and HTTPS_PROXY environment variable.